 Spread the crumbs out evenly and push them down to compact them, making sure to go up the sides of the pan.
 Use clean hands or wear gloves.
 Once done, place the tart shell into the freezer for about 10 minutes.

-Step 4: Make the chocolate ganache
+Step 4: Make the chocolate ganache for the raspberry tart

 Take your chocolate bars and cut them up into chunks or use chocolate chips.
 Then place both kinds of chocolate, or you may use all of one kind, in a medium bowl.